splunk-terraform/terraform-provider-signalfx/docs/resources/observability_directory.md

 * `path` - (Required) Decoded logical Directory path.
 * `pinned` - (Optional) Whether the Directory entry is pinned.
 Defaults to `false`.
+* `templates` - (Optional) Complete ordered list of Template API references assigned to the Directory, such as `/v2/template/<id>`.
+Defaults to an empty list.
+Use `/v2/template/${signalfx_observability_dashboard.service.id}` to place a managed dashboard.
+Reordering this list also reorders the entries in the UI.

 ## Attributes